redbadger/crux/docs/src/guide/effects.md

 ![Core, updated and command](../command_overview.png)

-Crux expects Command to be returned by the `update` function.
+Crux expects a Command to be returned by the `update` function.
 A basic Command will result in an effect request to the Shell, and when the request is _resolved_ by the Shell, the Command will pass the output to the app in an Event.
 The interaction can be more complicated than this, however.
 You can imagine a command running a set of Effects concurrently (say a few http requests and a timer), then follow some of them with additional effects based on their outputs, and finally send an event with the result of some of the outputs combined.
 So in principle, Command is a state machine which emits effects (for the Shell) and Events (for the app) according to the internal logic of what needs to be accomplished.

 `Command` provides APIs to iterate over the effects and events emitted so far.
-This API can be used both in tests and in Rust based shells, and for some advanced use-cases when composing applications.
+This API can be used both in tests and in Rust-based shells, and for some advanced use cases when composing applications.

 A basic test using the Command API may look like this: